Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Results

-We first investigate event coincidences rates between EP El Ni\~nos and the timing of seasonal precipitation extremes.
-Figures~\ref{fig:eca_el_nino}A,C,E show locations with significant coincidence rates $ECR^\pm_{\bullet,i,ENEP}$ between EP El Ni\~nos and extremely dry (red squares) and wet periods (blue squares) in SON, DJF and MAM, respectively.
+We first investigate co-occurrences of EP El Ni\~no periods and very wet/dry seasons.
+Figures~\ref{fig:eca_el_nino}a,c,e highlight areas with significant event coincidence rates between EP El Ni\~nos and very dry (red squares) and wet seasons (blue squares) in SON, DJF and MAM, respectively.